FRESNO, Calif. (KFSN) -- With rain making its way into the Central Valley, what's the best advice for staying safe on the road?

 "Those headlights aren't on so that you can see better, it's so they can see you better and increase visibility to the other motorists around you."

-If you have a question for the CHP, fill out the form below for a chance to be featured on Chat with CHP.
+If you have a question about the rules of the road, fill out the form below for a chance to be featured on Know the Road with the CHP.

 (mobile users tap here for form)

-Chat with CHP: How can I stay safe while driving in the rain?
+Know the Road with the CHP: How can I stay safe while driving in the rain?